unraid/docs/docs/unraid-os/manual/storage-management.md

 Note that any files on the pool root will not be moved as they are not part of any share and will need manual attention

-You. can then later restore files to the pool by effectively reversing the above steps:
+You can then later restore files to the pool by effectively reversing the above steps:

 1. Click on all shares whose content you want on the pool and set "Use